JiaJiunn/multiplayer-3d-game-engine/README.md

 First, run `src/server/PositionServer.java` to start the server.
 You can then run `src/main/Main.java` any number of times for spawning clients to join the server.
 If you're joining the server from a different computer, be sure to update the IP and port number of the server under `src/main/Main.java` correspondingly.

-The end results should be something like follows:
+The client-side should display something like follows:

 <!-- <figure class="video_container" align="center">
   <video controls="true" width="700" allowfullscreen="true">